-If your Internet PC is equipped with a digital modem, refer to the Features Guide for instructions on connecting the modem.
+If your Internet PC is equipped with a digital modem, refer to the Feature Guide for instructions on connecting the modem.

-Compaq 56K V.90 PCI Modem View 1
+Compaq 56K V.90 PCI Modem View 1 (The appearance of your modem may vary)

 No. Component

 0 Line in from telephone wall jack

-0 Line out to telephone set
+2 Line out to telephone set

-Compaq 56K V.90 PCI Modem View 2
+Compaq 56K V.90 PCI Modem View 2 (The appearance of your modem may vary)

 No. Component

 0 Line in from telephone wall jack

-0 Line out to telephone set
+2 Line out to telephone set